ComScore

 • Time Commitment: 15 minutes

 The name says it all.
 This is a bounty of fresh greens and crisp vegetables, and it’s a delicious way to say goodbye to the dreary days of winter.
-It’ll pair beautifully with any Easter entrée, from lamb or ham to a big roast chicken.
+It’ll pair beautifully with any Easter entrée, from lamb to ham to a big roast chicken.

 17. Strawberry Crunch Salad with Champagne Vinaigrette